thesh4de/lockscreen-clock-font-replacer/README.md

 # lockscreen-clock-font-replacer
-Magisk module to replace lockscreen clock font.
+Magisk module to replace lockscreen clock font on Android 13.